 If you set VIP Type to Internal, your ASE name is not used in the domain for the ASE.
 You specify the domain explicitly.
 If your domain is contoso.corp.net and you create an app in that ASE named timereporting, the URL for that app is timereporting.contoso.corp.net.

 You create an app in an ILB ASE in the same way that you create an app in an ASE normally.

-In the Azure portal, select Create a resource > Web + Mobile > Web or Mobile or API App.
+In the Azure portal, select Create a resource > Web + Mobile > Web App.

 Enter the name of the app.